 Dose-related adverse drug reactions represent an exaggeration of the drug's therapeutic effects.
 For example, a person taking a drug to reduce high blood pressure may feel dizzy or light-headed if the drug reduces blood pressure too much.
-A person with diabetes may develop weakness, sweating, nausea, and palpitations if insulin or an oral antidiabetic drug reduces the blood sugar level too much.
+A person with diabetes may develop weakness, sweating, nausea, and palpitations if insulin or another antidiabetic drug reduces the blood sugar level too much.
 This type of adverse drug reaction is usually predictable but sometimes unavoidable.
 It may occur if a drug dose is too high (overdose reaction), if the person is unusually sensitive to the drug, or if another drug slows the metabolism of the first drug and thus increases its level in the blood (see Drug Interactions).
-Dose-related reactions are usually not serious but are relatively common.
+Dose-related reactions may or may not be serious, but they are relatively common.

 Idiosyncratic adverse drug reactions result from mechanisms that are not currently understood.
 This type of adverse drug reaction is largely unpredictable.
 Examples of such adverse drug reactions include rashes, jaundice, anemia, a decrease in the white blood cell count, kidney damage, and nerve injury that may impair vision or hearing.
 These reactions tend to be more serious but typically occur in a very small number of people.
 Affected people may have genetic differences in the way their body metabolizes or responds to drugs.